Skip to main content

 Private Higher Education

-In 2020/21, from the 18 higher education institutions, 5 were private schools, one of them a university.
+In 2024/25, from the 18 higher education institutions, 5 are private schools, one of them a university.
 Private schools and the students studying at private schools can be funded from the state budget on the same grounds as state higher education institutions and universities in public law.
 A private school can apply for activity support and if the allocation of activity support is considered of national importance, the expenses of the private school related to the provision of instruction at the level of higher education in the framework of the according curriculum are covered to the extent of the activity support on the basis, conditions and in accordance with the procedure applicable to state professional higher education schools and public universities provided for in the legislation.